tobitege/CodeStructureAnalyzer/README.md

 Special credits to X user [shannonNullCode](https://x.com/shannonNullCode/status/1899257896249991314) for the initial idea and inspiration for this project.

-- [LMStudio](https://lmstudio.ai/) for their LM Studio and Python SDK
+- [LM Studio](https://lmstudio.ai/) for their LM Studio and Python SDK
 - [Mermaid](https://mermaid-js.github.io/) for the diagramming library

 ## License